neuropsychology/Courses/Statistics/R/English/Introduction.md

 We have to be careful.
 Our results about the Sex difference on Negative Affect could be biased by another variable, namely the presence of a mood disorder.
 Indeed, as their prevalence is higher in women, it could bias the results by boosting the level of Negative Affect in women.

 How to remove all the people that reported suffering from a mood disorder?
-First let's see how is organized this variable.
+First let's see how this variable is organized.

 ```R
 summary(df$Mood_Disorder)
 ```

 **NOTE: if you don't remember the exact name of a variable, you can list all your variables by executing the command `names(df)`.**

 It is a factor with two levels, "Presence" and "Absence".
 We want to keep only the subset of people that have `Mood_Disorder` equal to "Absence".
 We do it with the following: